Car Shops PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Car Shops, PPI may have been added to a customer's policy by Car Shops, in some cases without their knowledge.
-Car Shops may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Car Shops, PPI may have been attached to a customer's policy by Car Shops, in some cases without their knowledge.
+Car Shops may have refused a credit application if PPI was refused by the customer.

 Car Shops PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Car Shops.

-There are many examples of Car Shops mis-selling PPI, some consumers were not even made aware by Car Shops that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Car Shops that it was optional.
+There are many examples of Car Shops mis-selling PPI, some consumers were not even made aware by Car Shops that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Car Shops that it was optional.